ppy/osu-wiki/news/2025/2025-04-04-osu-beatmapping-world-championship-2025.md

 #### Clash rounds

 - *Clash rounds* are voting based.
 Each round consists of head-to-head matchups between two teams.
 - Each judge has one vote for each matchup and they must vote for one team out of the two.
-The team with highest number of votes will pass this round and the other will be eliminated.
+The team with the highest number of votes will pass this round and the other will be eliminated.

 ## Song selection